+I was elected as a Postgraduate Member of the Royal Historical Society in 2022.
 Before Cambridge, I obtained the MA in the History of Political Thought and Intellectual History at Queen Mary University of London and University College London in 2019 with Distinction.
-My MA dissertation investigated the Scottish responses to the American Revolution in the context of the early modern debates over the republican dilemma of libertas et imperium.
-I have always been intrigued by different concepts of liberty and therefore committed myself to the study of political thought and intellectual history since my undergraduate years.
-In 2018, my BA dissertation won a national research award, and I have thenceforth been publishing articles on leading journals in Taiwan.
+My MA dissertation investigated the Scottish responses to the American Revolution in the context of the early modern debates over the republican dilemma of empire and liberty.
+In 2018, my BA dissertation won the best undergraduate research award in Taiwan.

 Enlightenment political thought and intellectual history

 'The Role of Philosophy in Hume’s Critiques of British Imperial Politics', Early Moderns on the Power of Philosophy, University College Dublin, 14–15 October 2022, Dublin, Ireland.

 'Hume’s Political Epistemology and the Critiques of Empire', Histories of Knowledge: Political, Historical and Cultural Epistemologies in Intellectual History, ISIH Conference, Università Ca' Foscari, 12-15 September 2022, Venice, Italy.